Dr. Karen Tinkham – Owner, Veterinarian

 While most kids go through their astronaut, ballerina, or cowboy phases, Dr. Karen Tinkham says that she never did.
 She was barely four years old when she told her parents she wanted to be a veterinarian.
 By the time she was working as a kennel assistant when she was just fifteen years old, she was absolutely hooked!

 Dr. Tinkham started working at Milford Veterinary Hospital in 2009.
-She became a full partner and part owner in December of 2013.
+She became a partner in 2013 and owner in 2018.

 Medically, Dr. Tinkham enjoys teaching clients about preventative health.
 She enjoys surgery, especially spaying and neutering pets to help control the animal population.
 She also strives to control pain and maintain a patient’s comfort level.